 An emergency contact list must also be posted near laboratory telephones and on or near the laboratory door.
 The contacts must include applicable laboratory and college/department contacts, emergency response numbers, Security, and EHSS.
-An emergency contact template is available on the EHSS website.
-The template includes links to chemical manufacturers and technical information for spill response.
+If you are missing or need to update an Emergency Contact List, please contact your EHSS Lab Safety Specialist.